IsmaelMekene/Mistral-GPT/README.md

 Download the [Mistral 7B model](https://huggingface.co/TheBloke/Mistral-7B-Instruct-v0.1-GGUF) and have it in the `model/` directory.

+## Local

 Generate your embeddings by run `poetry run python mistral_pdf/embeddings.py` Check if the llm model class load well with `poetry run python load_model.py` And finally build the app up with `poetry run python app.py` and start prompting!

+## Docker

+Build the image by running `docker build -t mistralgptimage .`

+And finally run the app with `docker run --name pycontainer mistralgptimage`